DatTrinhThanh/breast_cancer_classification/README.md

 # breast_cancer_classification
-A classifier on breast cancer winconsin dataset using logistic regression model.
+A classifier on breast cancer wisconsin dataset using logistic regression model.